 The person who has sustained the injury might report these issues, or others around might notice them.
-It is important that a player with any suspicion of concussion should be immediately removed from play and assessed by a medical professional - more detail on this is in the section Immediate actions for suspected or confirmed concussion.
+It is important that anyone with suspicion of concussion should be assessed by a medical professional - more detail on this is in the section Immediate actions for confirmed or suspected concussion.